 Galveston Island has a plethora of beaches!
 It’s worth noting that the entire south side of the island faces the Gulf of Mexico!
 And each section has notable features.
 For example:

-- 1) Beaches on the East End are driveable – but only by emergency vehicles.
+• 1) Beaches on the East End are driveable – but only by emergency vehicles.

-- 2) You can drive on the beaches on the West End – but there are specific access points.
+• 2) You can drive on the beaches on the West End – but there are specific access points.

-- 3) The beaches with huge rocks as a shoreline are in the middle.
+• 3) The beaches with huge rocks as a shoreline are in the middle.

-Let’s begin at the East end.
+Let’s begin at the eastern end.

 East Beach

 True to its name, East Beach is on the very eastern end of Galveston Island.
-There is a paid parking lot, but just prior to that, look for the smaller, free lot which lets you drive your car right up to the shoreline.
-The paid-lot lot gets you considerably further down the beach and is more convenient if you are accessing this point for something like horseback riding.
-East Beach has a pavilion, entertainment stage, volleyball courts, restrooms, showers, chair and umbrella rentals, a playground, cabana rentals, and concessions.
-This is the only park that permits and sells alcoholic beverages.
-(Open March through October.)
+There is a paid parking lot, but just before that, look for the smaller, free lot which lets you drive your car right up to the shoreline.
+The paid-lot lot gets you considerably further down the beach and is more convenient if you are accessing the beach for something like horseback riding.

 The Seawall